bids-standard/bids-specification/src/modality-specific-files/behavioral-experiments.md

 -->
 {{ MACROS___make_filename_template("raw", datatypes=["beh"]) }}

-In addition to logs from behavioral experiments performed alongside imaging data acquisitions, one can also include data from experiments performed with no neural recordings.
+In addition to logs from behavioral experiments performed alongside imaging data acquisitions, one MAY also include data from experiments performed with no neural recordings.
-The results of those experiments can be stored in the `beh` directory using the same formats for event timing (`_events.tsv`), metadata (`_events.json`), physiological (`_physio.tsv.gz`, `_physio.json`) and other continuous recordings (`_stim.tsv.gz`, `_stim.json`) as for tasks performed during MRI, electrophysiological or other neural recordings.
+The results of those experiments MAY be stored in the `beh` directory using the same formats for event timing (`_events.tsv`), metadata (`_events.json`), physiological (`_physio.tsv.gz`, `_physio.json`) and other continuous recordings (`_stim.tsv.gz`, `_stim.json`) as for tasks performed during MRI, electrophysiological or other neural recordings.
-Additionally, events files that do not include the mandatory `onset` and `duration` columns can still be included, but should be labeled `_beh.tsv` rather than `_events.tsv`.
+Additionally, events files
+that do not include the mandatory `onset` and `duration` columns MAY be included, but SHOULD be labeled `_beh.tsv` rather than `_events.tsv`.

 ## Sidecar JSON (`*_beh.json`)